Ashton Kutcher: Personal life

-Relationships
+Marriages and relationships

 In February 2001, Ashley Ellerin, whom Ashton Kutcher was dating at the time, was murdered.
 While never a suspect, Kutcher testified at the 2019 trial of serial killer Michael Gargiulo.
-He stated that on the night that Ellerin was murdered, he (Kutcher) had arrived to pick her up for a date, but that she had not answered the door.
+Kutcher stated that on the night that Ellerin was murdered, Kutcher had arrived to pick her up for a date, but that she had not answered the door.
 His information helped establish the time of death.
 Gargiulo was found guilty and sentenced to death on July 16, 2021, for her murder.

 In late 2002, he began dating Brittany Murphy, his co-star in Just Married.

-Kutcher and Demi Moore met in 2003and married on September 24, 2005.
+Kutcher and Demi Moore met in 2003 and married on September 24, 2005.
 Six years later, on November 17, 2011, Moore announced her intention to end the marriage.
 After more than a year of separation, Kutcher filed for divorce from Moore on December 21, 2012, in Los Angeles Superior Court, citing irreconcilable differences.
-The divorce was finalized on November 27, 2013.
+The divorce was finalized on November 26, 2013.

 Kutcher began dating his former That '70s Show co-star Mila Kunis during the first half of 2012.
 After they became engaged in February 2014, she gave birth to a daughter in October 2014.
 Kunis married Kutcher in July 2015.
 She gave birth to a son in November 2016.
 The family resides in a sustainable farmhouse, designed by the couple and architect Howard Backen, in Beverly Hills.